-For the AEO2008, the IEM begins with basic assumptions about the liquids demand and supply curves for the United States and the world, based upon the results published in the AEO2007.
+For the AEO2009, the IEM begins with basic assumptions about the liquids demand and supply curves for the United States and the world, based upon the results published in the AEO2008 and the International Energy Outlook 2008.
 Appendix A contains a full sample of the IEM input data file assumptions.
-The following data are input into the IEM:
+The following data series are input into the IEM for each year between 2007 and 2030:

-- 1) Global Total Petroleum Liquids Demand Curves - 2) U.S. Total Petroleum Liquids Demand Curves - 3) Global Total Petroleum Liquids Supply Curves - 4) U.S. Total Petroleum Liquids Supply Curves where P is the price, Q is the quantity, is the elasticity (assumed to be constant for each curve, but whose values may vary from year to year), and is a constant that is determined by the coordinates of a point on the curve.
+- 1) Global Total Crude-Like Liquids Demand Curves - 2) U.S. Total Crude-Like Liquids Demand Curves - 3) Global Total Crude-Like Liquids Supply Curves - 4) U.S. Total Crude-Like Liquids Supply Curves where P is the price, Q is the quantity, is the elasticity (assumed to be constant for each curve, but whose values may vary from year to year), and is a constant that is determined by the coordinates of a point on the curve.
+All values for quantities are expressed in units of one million barrels per day, and prices are expressed in real 2007 dollars per barrel.

-For each year of the forecast period, all supply and demand curves are expressed as functions:
+For each year of the projection (2007 through 2030), all supply and demand curves are expressed as functions: